jemmy512/book-notes/Linux/unp.md

 * We can divide the socket calls that may block into four categories:
     1. **Input operations** — These include the read, readv, recv, recvfrom, and recvmsg functions.
         * If we want to wait until some fixed amount of data is available, we can call our own function readn or specify the `MSG_WAITALL` flag.
-        * With a nonblocking socket, it the operation cannot be satisfied, return `EWOULDBLOCK`
+        * With a nonblocking socket, if the operation cannot be satisfied, return `EWOULDBLOCK`
     2. **Output operations** — These include the write, writev, send, sendto, and sendmsg functions.
         * Kernel copies data from the application’s buffer into the socket send buffer.
 If there is no room in the socket send buffer for a blocking socket, the process is put to sleep until there is room.
-        * With a nonblocking socket, it the operation cannot be satisfied, return `EWOULDBLOCK`
+        * With a nonblocking socket, if the operation cannot be satisfied, return `EWOULDBLOCK`
     3. **Accepting incoming connections** — This is the accept function.
 If accept is called for a blocking socket and a new connection is not available, the process is put to sleep.
-        * With a nonblocking socket, it the operation cannot be satisfied, return `EWOULDBLOCK`
+        * With a nonblocking socket, if the operation cannot be satisfied, return `EWOULDBLOCK`
     4. **Initiating outgoing connections** — This is the connect function for TCP.
         * connect can be used with UDP, but it does not cause a ‘‘real’’ connection to be established; it just causes the kernel to store the peer’s IP address and port number.
-        * With a nonblocking socket, it the operation cannot be satisfied, return `EINPROGRESS`
+        * With a nonblocking socket, if the operation cannot be satisfied, return `EINPROGRESS`

 ## 16.2 Nonblocking Reads and Writes